 Applicants to this School of Public Health program should apply through SOPHAS, a centralized application service for accredited schools and programs in public health.
 The application opens in mid-August each year.
+The Department of Biostatistics will waive the requirement of the GRE results for the 2021-2022 application cycle.
+Applicants who submit results will not be penalized, nor will applicants who do not submit results.
 Brown University School of Public Health GRE reporting code: 7765.

-- GRE General: Required
+- GRE General: Not required

 - GRE Subject: Not required